Frequently Asked Questions

 What if I want a special height for my posts?
 Or angle for the corners?

 Since our railings are custom made we can easily address requests for non-standard railings.
 For example, our glass railings have been used as tall windscreens.
 We often have projects that don’t have 90 degree corners, and have made a few indoor dog parks that were very short with close picket spacing.

 What if I need a gate and/or a handrail or another custom fabricated metal?

 Let us know what you’re looking for.
 We can easily fabricate just about anything with our 15,000 sq. ft. shop stocked full of CNC machinery, welding and machining equipment and our large variety of metal polishing machines.
 Whatever you need, we’ll help you design the right system for your project.

 Where are you located?
 Do you have a showroom?

-We are located in Emeryville, CA. We have a showroom with all of our railings on display and occasionally go on the trade show circuit.
+We are located in Richmond, CA. We have a showroom with all of our railings on display and occasionally go on the trade show circuit.
 If you’re in the area, contact us to set up an appointment to see the showroom and discuss your project with us.